columnar-tech/dbc/docs/guides/driver_list.md

 ## Using a Custom Filename

-By default, dbc assumes the drivers list file name is `dbc.toml`.
-However, you can override this if you prefer another name or want to maintain multiple drivers lists in one project (e.g., separate development and production lists).
+By default, dbc assumes a driver list file name is `dbc.toml`.
+However, you can override this if you prefer another name or want to maintain multiple driver lists in one project (e.g., separate development and production lists).

 All of the commands shown earlier on this page allow you to override the filename, for example: